Quadratic Binary Optimization with Graph Neural Networks: Related Work

 \subsection{Graph Neural Networks}

-Graph Neural Networks (GNNs) were introduced in \citet{scarselli2008graph} and became popular in recent years after advances in \citet{defferrard2016convolutional, kipf2016semi}.
+Graph Neural Networks (GNNs) were introduced in \citet{scarselli2008graph} and became popular in \cite{kipf2016semi}.
 GNNs were shown to be effective in various applications and fields.
-A non-exhaustive list includes computer vision \cite{monti2017geometric, hanocka2019meshcnn, wang2018dynamic}, social network analysis in semi-supervised settings \cite{kipf2016semi, velickovic2018graph}, bioninformatics \cite{jumper2021highly, corso2023diffdock}.
+A non-exhaustive list includes computer vision \cite{wang2018dynamic}, social network analysis in semi-supervised settings \cite{kipf2016semi, velickovic2018graph}, bioninformatics \cite{jumper2021highly}.
 Essentially, GNNs allow the processing and learning from unstructured data described by graphs, to solve tasks such as node classification and graph classification, among other tasks.
-We refer the interested reader to \citet{wu2020comprehensive,waikhom2023survey} for a comprehensive review.
+We refer the interested reader to \citet{waikhom2023survey} for a comprehensive review.
+Therefore, it was proposed in \citet{schuetz2022combinatorial} to leverage GNNs as an optimization framework for the solution of relaxations of instances of QUBO problems.
+In these approaches, the idea is to train a GNN from scratch for every pair $(\bfA, \bfb)$.